DadsamG/physics/README.md

 There are the concepts of this library :
 - **World** : One world equals one physic simulation, it's the hightest level container.
 - **Colliders** : A collider is an object residing in the world that react to the world physic and other colliders.
-When created it's composed of a body, a "main" shape and a fixture.
+When created it's composed of a body, a "main" shape and a fixture and contain all the functions of a LÖVE physics [Body](https://love2d.org/wiki/Body), [Fixture](https://love2d.org/wiki/Fixture) and [Shape](https://love2d.org/wiki/Shape) as well as additional ones defined by this library.
 - **Shapes** : A collider can have multiples shapes, two triangles and one rectangle for exemple. **!!!
 A **physics.lua** Shape  is not the same as a **love.physics** Shape, more on that in the Shape part !!!**

 - **Classes** : A collider can have ONE class, the class tell what other class the collider can collide with.